alexisbellido/email-template/README.rst

 Notes
 ---------------------------------------------

+For demonstration purposes both Flask and React are running on development mode.

 As this a very simple application I haven't spent much time building a more reusable CSS structure and I'm just importing a CSS file for each React component.
 For a bigger application I'd a more manageable approach.

 TODO